VPNSecure looks good on paper, but does it deliver? Finding a VPN that performs well in all fields isn’t an easy task.

 Simultaneous Device Connections — Works With up to 5 Devices but Using a Different Server for Each

-VPNSecure allows you to connect up to 5 devices simultaneously, which was enough for me.
+VPNSecure allows you to connect up to 5 devices simultaneously.
 However, you have to connect each on a different server.

 You can connect up to 5 devices at the same time but each device has to be connected to a different server

-I streamed Netflix and YouTube videos on 4 devices simultaneously.
-I installed VPNSecure on my Macbook, a desktop PC, an old iPad, and an Android phone.
-However, I’d run into bandwidth issues when I tried streaming videos on all of them at once.
+We put this to the test by streaming Netflix and YouTube on 4 devices simultaneously.
+We installed VPNSecure on a MacBook, a desktop PC, an old iPad, and an Android phone.
+However, we ran into bandwidth issues when we tried streaming videos on all of them at once.

 Device Compatibility — Works With All Major OS and Devices